DAHines57/BowlBot/SETUP.md

 ## Overview

-BowlBot is a WhatsApp bot that connects to your bowling league data (Google Sheets or Excel) to query team scores, player scores, and enter new scores.
+BowlBot is a WhatsApp bot that connects to your bowling league Excel file to query team scores, player scores, and enter new scores.

 ## Features

 - ✅ Query team standings and statistics
 - ✅ Query individual player scores and averages
 - ✅ Add new scores for players
-- ✅ Support for both Google Sheets and Excel files
+- ✅ Support for multiple seasons
 - ✅ Natural language command parsing
+- ✅ Handles absent players (excludes from averages)
+- ✅ Handles substitutes (excludes from team averages)

 ## Installation